 For the master's degree, students must complete required course work and pass the master's comprehensive examination.
 The master's degree fulfills the degree requirements necessary to sit for the BCBA exam.
 While there are other criteria that must be met before taking the exam, the degree provided in this program meets both the degree and the coursework requirements.
 The master's degree is typically completed in 2 years.
-During the spring semester of the student's second year in the program (or when the student meets the degree requirements) they will be required to complete and submit a committee request form as well as a departmental application to take the master's comprehensive exam.
-These forms will be provided to students by their advisors.
-The student's advisor will provide support in completion of the necessary paperwork.
+During the spring semester of the student's second year in the program (or when the student meets the degree requirements) they will be required to complete and submit a committee request form as well as a departmental application to take the master's advisor will provide support in completion of the necessary paperwork.